buildkite/export-build-example/README.md

 #### Artifact in UI
 ![Screenshot of result in Buildkite User Interface](images/artifact.png)

-Note: If you need permanent storage for the build data in your Private S3 Bucket.
+**Note** : If you need permanent storage for the build data in your Private S3 Bucket.
 Follow the [Using your own private AWS S3 Bucket](https://buildkite.com/docs/agent/v3/cli-artifact#using-your-private-aws-s3-bucket)